UniMath/agda-unimath/src/commutative-algebra/sums-commutative-semirings.lagda.md

   sum-one-element-Commutative-Semiring =
     sum-one-element-Semiring (semiring-Commutative-Semiring A)

-  sum-unit-Commutative-Semiring :
+  sum-unit-finite-Commutative-Semiring :
     (f : unit → type-Commutative-Semiring A) →
-    sum-finite-Commutative-Semiring A unit-Finite-Type f ＝ f star sum-unit-Commutative-Semiring =
+    sum-finite-Commutative-Semiring A unit-Finite-Type f ＝ f star sum-unit-finite-Commutative-Semiring =
-    sum-unit-Semiring (semiring-Commutative-Semiring A)
+    sum-unit-finite-Semiring (semiring-Commutative-Semiring A)

   sum-two-elements-Commutative-Semiring :
     (f : functional-vec-Commutative-Semiring A 2) →